Hereditary Male Pattern Baldness Taboos You Should Break

 Hereditary male pattern baldness, or androgenetic alopecia, is a condition that occurs in 4 out of 7 males and has been known to strike as early as the end of puberty.
-Male’s that exhibit hereditary male pattern baldness often feel ashamed of their thinning hair and seek methods of treatment to either prevent further hair loss, or even regrow lost hair.
+Male’s that exhibit hereditary male pattern baldness often feel ashamed of their thinning hair and seek methods of treatment to either prevent further hair loss

-both theoretically evolutionary and hormonal, as well as the possible treatment options, can give some men the understanding that they are not alone, and that many are seeking methods of combating the baldness gene.
+Understanding the reasons behind this condition, both theoretically evolutionary and hormonal, as well as the possible treatment options, can give some men the understanding that they are not alone, and that many are seeking methods of combating the baldness gene.
 This information can be vital to those that find their baldness a part of their lives they would rather do without.

 While there is no agreement between scientists regarding the evolutionary reasons behind hereditary male pattern baldness, studies on appearance have tested the presence of baldness and it’s affect on perception within several cultures.
 The resounding cultural answer is that baldness signifies maturity, and many scientists and anthropologists take this to mean that baldness continues to be displayed via evolutionary means as a way of conveying maturity and authority.